MaxEpstein/PersonalAssistant/README.md

 ***Google/Who/What/Where/When/Why*** xyz
 > Performs' a wikipedia search and provides a summarized synopsis of the page.

 ****

 ## Spotify
 Spotify integrations allows the program to modify and access your public and private playlists, change your playback state (pause/play), see what you are currently playing, and modify your library.

+These commands are device independent.
+If you are playing spotify from the same account on your phone or other device from which the assistant is being run, the assistant will be able to control spotify on this separate device.

+***Set Spotify volume to*** xyz
+> Sets spotify volume to xyz

+***Play/Pause***
+> Plays or pauses current playback on spotify

+***Max Volume***
+> Sets spotify volume to 100